developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/about/index.md

 ####Zebra Device Support
+* MC67 with Android KitKat
+* TC70 with Android Lollipop
-* TC70 and TC75 with Android Lollipop
+* TC75 with Android Lollipop
 * WT6000 with Android Lollipop
-* MC40 with Android Lollipop
-* MC67 with Android KitKat
 * WorkAbout Pro 4 with Windows Embedded Handheld 6.5 - _WAP4 WEH-3.0.1 BSP and above_
 * Omnii XT15 with Windows CE 6.0 - _Omnii CE-12.2 BSP and above_
 * Omnii XT15 with Windows Embedded Handheld 6.5 - _Omnii WEH-8.2 BSP and above_
 * VH10 with Windows CE 6.0 - _Omnii CE-12.2 BSP and above_
-* RS6000, RS4000 and RS507 ring scanners for use with WT6000
+* RS4000 - Applicable to WT6000 Android Lollipop device only.
+* RS507 - Applicable to Android KitKat and above platform only.
+* RS6000 - Applicable to WT6000 Android Lollipop device only.

 [See all supported devices](../about#mobile)